How much does it cost to trek the Manaslu Circuit?

 Hot showers are treated as a luxury in the Himalayas.
 Only a few teahouses provide a hot water bath service.
-They will provide you with a bucket of hot water, and it will cost you USD 0.5 – USD 1 for a bucket of hot water.
+They will provide you with a bucket of hot water, which will cost you USD 0.5 – USD 1 for hot water.

 Tips for The Staff

 Tipping is always expected from the guides and the porter.
 Hence, to show your trek companions your gratitude, you can give your porters and guide some tips after the trek is over.
 Since there is no fixed tipping rate, you can give as much as possible.

 Note: This is not mandatory.

 Some Tips to Reduce the Manaslu Circuit Trek Cost

 - Buy the snacks while in Kathmandu, as they cost higher if you buy them during the trek.

 - Bring your water bottle and water purification tablets.